raffaelj/cockpit_SelectRequestOptions/README.md

-# FieldRequestOptions
+# SelectRequestOptions

 Select field with options based on custom requests

 Addon for [Cockpit CMS](https://github.com/agentejo/cockpit)

-Copy the folder `FieldRequestOptions` to `addons/FieldRequestOptions`
+Copy the folder `SelectRequestOptions` to `addons/SelectRequestOptions`

 Create a field "Select-Request-Options" in a collection and adjust the field options to your needs (examples below).